What Is an Advertising Agency?

 Types of Ad Agencies

-You cannot simply paint every ad agency with the same definitional brush.
+You cannot simply paint every ad agency with the same brush.
 That would be like saying every TV station is the same.
 Yes, they all have very similar functions, but there are many variations that separate them.
-For a start, there are three different types:
+For a start, there are three different types of agencies:

-- Above The Line (ATL) - These are the big agencies that handle the prime accounts and create the national and even international advertising campaigns that take a significant chunk of the client's budget.
-Big TV campaigns, outdoor, magazines, newspapers, and non-traditional media (stunts, guerrilla campaigns).
+- Above The Line (ATL): These are the big agencies that handle the prime accounts and create the national and even international advertising campaigns that take a significant chunk of the client's budget.
+Their work shows up in big TV campaigns, n magazines, newspapers, and non-traditional media (stunts, guerrilla campaigns).

-- Below The Line (BTL) - These agencies don't have the budgets or recognition of the ATL agencies, but are still vitally important to the media mix (even more so these days with online being so prevalent).
+- Below The Line (BTL): These agencies don't have the budgets or recognition of the ATL agencies, but are still vitally important to the media mix (even more so these days with the prevalence of online ads).
 BTL agencies typically handle direct mail, regional ads, text ads, online text and banner ads.
 However, they will sometimes handle ATL type of accounts too, although it is not their bread and butter.

-- Through The Line (TTL) - Perhaps the most common of the three these days, TTL agencies are a blend of ATL and BTL.
+- Through The Line (TTL): Perhaps the most common of the three, TTL agencies are a blend of ATL and BTL.
 They create campaigns from soup to nuts, from the big stunts, outdoor, TV and radio, right down to microsites and coupons.
-TTL agencies are common nowadays due to social media and smartphones.
 Tactics that were once considered BTL are getting big budgets put behind them, including campaigns on SnapChat, YouTube, Facebook, and Twitter.